Meet the people of the Veterans Resource Center

 Robert "Joe" Towner

 Sonar Technician Chief Petty Officer Submarines (STSC/SS)

 RIC VA Work Study

 Joe spent 22 years in the military.
-Initially serving in the Army and the Army Reserve, he transferred over to the Navy and served onboard submarines for the bulk of his service.
-Joe served onboard and qualified on five different classes of submarines, three Fast attack submarines and two fleet ballistic missile submarines.
-Joe served during Desert Shield and Desert Storm, and is an OEF/OIF veteran, including operations in support of the Global War on Terrorism.
-Joe served as a Military Training Instructor and supervised the training of sailors (post boot camp) until they received their initial orders to the Fleet.
-Joe qualified as a Master Training Specialist and Master Staff Specialist while at the Naval Submarine School in Groton, CT.
+Initially serving in the Army and the Army Reserve, he transferred over to the Navy and spent time onboard submarines for the bulk of his service.
+He served onboard and qualified on five different classes of submarines, three Fast attack submarines and two fleet ballistic missile submarines.
+He also served during Desert Shield and Desert Storm, and is an OEF/OIF veteran, including operations in support of the Global War on Terrorism.
+Joe served as a Military Training Instructor and supervised the training of sailors in the job specialty areas (Combat Systems Ratings) until they received their initial orders to the Fleet.
+Joe qualified as a Master Training Specialist, helped to maintain and update the curriculum for Sonar "A" schools and aided in designing the curriculum for the Naval Submarine School's first electronic classrooms.
+Additionally Joe qualified as a Master Staff Specialist while at the Naval Submarine School in Groton, CT.
 His last tour was with the Submarine Surveillance Equipment Program.
 Joe retired from active duty in 2009.
-From 2009 to 2011 Joe was a Field Engineer and Installation Team Leader for a Defense Contractor until starting school at RIC.
-Joe has been accepted to both the Secondary and Elementary Education programs and plans on pursuing a Master’s degree and becoming a Principal.
+From 2009 to 2011 Joe was a Field Engineer and Installation Team Leader for a Defense Contractor until starting school at Rhode Island College.
+Joe has completed a bachelors in Education and is currently pursuing a masters in Educational Leadership.